 Click here to hear the keynote address by Bishop Breidenthal at Explorers’ Day, February 2012.

-The age limit for people entering the discernment process in the Diocese of Southern Ohio is 57; you must be no older than 57 at the time you attend the Explorers’ Retreat.
-This age limit allows for a total of five years between Explorers’ Day and possible ordination, then ten years of ministry before the canonically mandated retirement age of 72.
+The age limit for people entering the discernment process in the Diocese of Southern Ohio is 57 for those discerning for the priesthood; you must be no older than 57 at the time you attend the Explorers’ Retreat.
+This age limit allows for a total of five years between Explorers’ Retreat and possible ordination, then ten years of ministry before the canonically mandated retirement age of 72.
 Exceptions will be made in rare instances and only for clear missional purposes.